-Don’t Rush Stress Fracture Rehabilitation
+Don’t Rush Your Stress Fracture Recovery

-A basic rule with stress fracture rehabilitation is that any attempt to rush things can cause re-injury.
-The positive news is cross training through the stress fracture rehabilitation process by doing activity that doesn’t cause pain during or after is encouraged.
-Alternative activates that are generally considered safe and appropriate during stages of the healing phase include:
+A stress fracture is a frustrating and serious injury for any athlete.
+The presence of a stress fracture indicates the athletes needs to examine their training approach, running biomechanics, and their overall health.
+A basic rule with stress fracture rehabilitation is that any attempt to rush things can cause re-injury and ultimately delay the return to full training.
+The positive news is cross training through the stress fracture rehabilitation process, where activity that does not cause pain during, or after the session is encouraged.
+Alternative activities that are considered safe in the management of most stress fractures and considered appropriate during the stages of the healing phase include:

-- Pool walking or deep water running
+- Pool walking, or deep water running

 - Cycling / exercise bike

-Components Of Stress Fracture Rehabilitation
+Components Of Stress Fracture Management

-Diet And Stress Fracture Rehabilitation
+Diet And Stress Fracture Management

 Footwear And Stress Fractures